 This sort of thing slows down the progress of a project, and can extend its completion time.

-You might also find that some remote workers are slow at responding to messages.
+You might also find that some remote freelancers are slow at responding to messages.
 You fire off an email at 4pm your time, but – because they’re busy on other projects or they always take Wednesdays off (just because they can – the perks of being a remote worker) – they don’t get back to you until noon your time the next day.

 To make sure that communication is good, and that a project gets completed within a reasonable time – and, indeed, completed, full stop – it’s a good idea to use a project management app.

 A project management app, such as Teamwork or Trello, ensures that everyone knows what is expected of them throughout a particular week.
 You don’t need to waste time sending follow-up emails to make sure a worker got your last one because everything will be updated on the app.
-You can check in on workers, and it will also improve their accountability.
+You can check in on freelancers, and it will also improve their accountability.
 It gives the worker a sense of belonging, too, increasing their motivation to want to complete a project to a high standard.